-A believer was not at fault if he ate any of the proscribed foods if it was not his intention to do so and he was forced to.
+A believer is not at fault for eating any of the proscribed foods if it was not his intention or he was forced to do so.

 2:172 O believers, eat of the good things which We have provided for you and give thanks to Allah, if He is the One Whom you worship.